 Oregon School Boards Association's Board Self-Evaluation online survey is designed to provide both a clear objective system for board evaluation.
 It was developed by our colleagues in Washington, and is based on board standards that were identified through the Lighthouse Inquiries.
 This tool has also been validated in additional research asking about the relationship between boardsmanship as measured with this board self-assessment tool and student achievement.
 The initial research was conducted in Montana by Ivan Lorentzen, Ed.
 D. Click here for an executive summary.

-This initial research from Montana has now been replaced in Washington and Texas.
+This initial research from Montana has now been replicated in Washington and Texas.
 We hope to soon add Oregon to that list.